proplot-dev/proplot/docs/tutorial1.rst

 .. image:: tutorial/tutorial_9_1.svg

-The `~proplot.subplots.axes_grid` object returned by `~proplot.subplots.subplots` is extremely powerful.
-It supports 2D indexing, and slicing the container will return an `~proplot.subplots.axes_grid` of the selected axes.
+The `~proplot.subplots.axes_grid` container supports 2D indexing, and slicing it returns an `~proplot.subplots.axes_grid` of the selected axes.
 This is used below to call axes methods on multiple axes at once (see :ref:`The format command` for details).
 If your subplots do not fit on a nice 2D grid, simply use 1D indexing.

 .. code:: ipython3